Our Mission

 Our Aims

-Our goals are to: (1) get more students interested and engaged in STEM, (2) help students connect STEM learning to their other studies, and (3) strengthen students’ understanding of science and their capacity for responsible work and citizenship.
+Our goals are to: (1) get more students interested and engaged in STEM, (2) help students connect STEM learning to their other studies, and (3) strengthen students’ understanding of the civic relevance of science and their capacity for responsible work and citizenship.

 Our Partners